radiac/django-conversate/README.rst

 Once you have mapped these blocks, the default settings and templates should work out of the box with most designs.
-However, the conversate container element in your site's base template must:
+However, the conversate container element in your site's base template should be given a fixed height and width to contain the chat interface.

-* have css position either relative or absolute
-* have an explicit height if ``CONVERSATE_LAYOUT_FIXED`` is False, otherwise it must expect its height to be controlled by conversate.

-There is a simple layout example in the ``example`` project in the git root.

 There is a single global JavaScript variable used, ``CONVERSATE``, which the template uses to pass settings and variables to the JavaScript.